nikkiheaston/Credit_Risk_Analysis/README.md

 ## Purpose

-The purpose of this analysis is to compare the results of six different machine learning models to determine the best one to use in examining credit card risk.
+The purpose of this analysis is to compare the results of six different machine learning models to determine the best one to use in examining credit risk, specifically high-risk applications.
 Values for balanced accuracy, and precision and recall are highlighted below.
 I used Python supervised machine learning models - from scikit-learn and imbalanced-learn libraries - in this repo.

 ## Results